 - Running water and electricity available

-Reserve a Picnic Shelter for your upcoming event:
+Reserve a Picnic Shelter for Your Event:

-- No camping or overnight stopping
+- No overnight stopping

 - No parking or driving on the grass

-- No beer or alcohol
+- No Littering

 The history of milling in rural Minnesota is embodied in the story of Phelps Mill.